the-anna-project/annad/doc/concept/connection.md

 The connection space can be seen as a multi dimensional vector space.
 In theory it's dimensions can represent everything: space, time or even conceptional weights representing something like emotions.
-Information and behaviors are mapped onto the connection space.
-Here similarities between information, and similarities between behaviors can be calculated.
+Information and behaviors are mapped onto the connection space by having coordinates applied.
+These coordinates act as connection weights, which are calculated by interacting with the balance system described below.
+That means the balance system influences connections within the connection space, and thus behavior of the whole neural network.
+Using coordinates also certain similarities between information, and certain similarities between behaviors can be calculated each.

 The following picture illustrates the connection space.
 For simplicity it only shows two dimensions, `x` and `y`.
 We see two different connection paths within